 As part of the starting consortium partners are from Amsterdam: Springtime, Sophisti, Space&Matter, INFO, Sue, NorthernLight, Akka Architects, Waag, IJsfontein.
 And from Germany Munich Urban Colab.

 Read about the signing in Munich in this press release.
+And read this report on the day.

 ‘Cities of Things’ themed field lab (Munich-Amsterdam)